web-infra-dev/rsbuild/packages/document/docs/en/config/tools/babel.md

 The second parameter of the `tools.babel` function provides some more convenient utility functions.
 Please continue reading the documentation below.

 :::tip
-The above example is just for reference, usually you don't need to manually configure `babel-plugin-import`, because the Builder already provides a more general `source.transformImport` configuration.
+The above example is just for reference, usually you don't need to manually configure `babel-plugin-import`, because the Rsbuild already provides a more general `source.transformImport` configuration.
 :::

 ### Object Type